Shashank231190/StorageTrace/README.md

 #Upcoming
 	WPR Custom XML for GeneralProfile with controlled file size.
-	This profile will be merge in the script to leverage on the on box WPR capabilities, server 2016 onwards.
+	This profile will be merge in the script to leverage the on box WPR capabilities, server 2016 onwards.